bashige-musholombo/bashige-musholombo.github.io/_pages/projects.md

 layout: page
 title: Links
 permalink: /links/
-description: Below, I'll be sharing links to resources that I find particularly useful.
-If you're a student, you might find them useful (or not).
+description: Below, I’ll share some resources I’ve found useful along the way.
+If you are a student, you might find them useful too—or maybe not.

 nav: true
 nav_order: 5